 Each student should select a minor field that differs from the major field encompassing the dissertation.
 The minor field may be completely unrelated to the major field or may complement it in some way.
 A student should have taken courses in this field or have acquired equivalent experience prior to proposing it for their minor field area.
 The minor field will be defined by the student and their Dissertation Chair in consultation with the Graduate Group Chair, and a member of the Graduate Group specializing in that field will be designated as the Minor Field Advisor.
+Outside specialists may be called upon if desired expertise are not represented within the Graduate Group.
 Normally, the student prepares for the Minor Field Capstone in an independent study with the Minor Field Advisor during their fifth or sixth semester.
-The form of the Dissertation Chair, with the approval of the Graduate Group Chair.
+The form of the capstone will be determined by agreement among the student, the Minor Field Advisor, and the Dissertation Chair, with the approval of the Graduate Group Chair.
 It may be a traditional written or oral exam, or it may take another form, such as preparing a critical bibliography, a syllabus, or a sequence of lectures for a course in the minor field.
 Whatever form the capstone takes, it should reflect a substantive engagement with the minor field in question, meeting the goals set out by the Dissertation Chair and Minor Field Advisor.